4 Tips for Forming a Rockstar Real Estate Team

 1. Make sure you’re ready.

-For real estate agents, the decision to form a team is a big one.
+For any real estate agent, the decision to form a team is a big one.
 In this case, not only do you have to be sure that you have enough leads coming in to support multiple agents, but you also have to make sure that you have enough knowledge and experience to be able to guide those who are working under you.
-With that in mind, before you bring on another agent, it’s crucial to take the time to ensure that you’re ready for this next step.
+With that in mind, before you bring on another real estate agent, it’s crucial to take the time to ensure that you’re ready for this next step of team building.

 2. Get your plans in order.